 International cricket is in turmoil.

-News of the World reporter Mazher Mahmood, a.k.a the “Fake Sheik”, has made a career from journalistic entrapment.
+News of the World reporter Mazher Mahmood, aka the “Fake Sheik”, has made a career of journalistic entrapment.
 His targets have been royalty, English football coach Sven-Göran Eriksson and a child actor of Slumdog Millionaire.

 And happen it did: